doocs/leetcode/solution/2200-2299/2292.Products With Three or More Orders in Two Consecutive Years/README.md

 <p>&nbsp;</p>

-<p>Write an SQL query to report the IDs of all the products that were purchased three or more times in two consecutive years.</p>
+<p>Write an SQL query to report the IDs of all the products that were ordered three or more times in two consecutive years.</p>

 <p>Return the result table in <strong>any order</strong>.</p>

-<p>The query result format is in the following example.</p>
+<p>The query result format is shown in the following example.</p>

 <p>&nbsp;</p>
 <p><strong>Example 1:</strong></p>